-The Company received two letters in the period ended 31 March 2006 from the Tanzania Revenue Authority ("TRA") demanding US\$433,000 for unremitted import duties on gas distribution pipeline and other related equipment and US\$373,000 for uninvoiced and unremitted Value Added Tax.
+The Company received two letters in the period ended 31 March 2006 from the Tanzania Revenue Authority ("TRA") demanding US\$433,000 for unremitted import duties on the gas distribution pipeline and other related equipment and US\$373,000 for uninvoiced and unremitted Value Added Tax.
 The Company has objected to the demands and claims exemptions under the terms of the Songo Songo PSA and Customs Tariff Act.
 As such, no accrual has been made in these financial statements.

-5 CONTRACTUAL OBLIGATIONS
+5 CONTRACTUAL OBLIGATIONS AND COMMITTED CAPITAL INVESTMENT

 Under the terms of the PSA, in the event that there is a shortfall in Protected Gas as a consequence of the sale of Additional Gas, the Company is liable to pay the difference between the price of Protected Gas (US\$0.55/mmbtu) and the price of an alternative feedstock multiplied by the volumes of Protected Gas up to a maximum of the volume of Additional Gas sold.
 Songas has the right to request reasonable security on all Additional Gas sales.
-No security has been requested for the initial industrial gas sales but Songas has this right and may require security for larger volumes.

 Songas has confirmed that, subject to certain conditions, security will not be required for the supply of Additional Gas to the Ubungo Power Plant, for the supply of up to 15 mmscf/d for a period of five years for additional power generation and up to 10 mmscf/d for the industrial sector.
+The Company is in discussion with Songas to develop a mechanism that only triggers the need for security or additional investment in the field, if the field deliverability falls below certain agreed parameters as a proportion of demand.
+These negotiations form part of the overall negotiations for the supply of gas to the power sector and it is forecast that they will not be concluded before 31 March 2007.